Reinhart-py/Mass-mail/README.md

 ## Setup Guide

 1. **Copy the Template:**
-   Click here to make your copy: [Mass-mail Template](https://docs.google.com/spreadsheets/d/1AGeYhFCQQodMyJ8e7AmXXQig3ap-ZVTIweT0S3uoljc/copy)
+   Click here to make your copy: [Mass-mail Template](https://docs.google.com/spreadsheets/d/1AGeYhFCQQodMyJ8e7AmXXQig3ap-ZVTIweT0S3uoljc/copy) and yes this is your own , which no one else can see unless you share with them
 2. **Add Your Data:**
    Fill the sheet with your email details.
 Make sure any files you want to attach are already saved in your Google Drive.
 3. **Add the Sheet Link:**